nedzof/gitdata/CONTRIBUTING.md

-Of course.
-This is an excellent set of development guidelines.
-Storing this directly in your project is the right move to ensure everyone on the team is aligned.

-The standard place for this information is a CONTRIBUTING.md file in the root of your repository.
-I have taken the advice you were given and formatted it into a complete CONTRIBUTING.md file.

-Additionally, as suggested in the text, I've created the copy-paste configurations for ESLint, Prettier, and a basic GitHub Actions CI workflow.
-You can save these files directly into your project.

-1. Contribution Guide

-Save this file as CONTRIBUTING.md in the root of your project.

 # Contribution Guide

 This document provides a set of development guidelines to ensure the team stays fast, consistent, and safe while building the project.
 Following these "dev rails" helps us maintain a high-quality, stable, and predictable codebase.